mikeakohn/libkohnz/README.md

 * Dynamic huffman data

-The fixed huffman data uses huffman codes that are hardcoded in the compressor / decompressor.
-The code are listed in RFC1951.
+The fixed huffman data uses huffman codes that are hardcoded in the compressor / decompressor executable.
+The codes are listed in RFC1951.

-Dyanmic huffman includes the huffman tables inside the .gzip file.
+Dynamic huffman includes the huffman tables inside the .gz file.
 Because of his, dynamic huffman can get higher compression since the huffman codes can be optimized for the data.
+If the file being compressed is a text file and the letter "a" appears often, the bit length of this code can be really small while a letter like "z" that almost never appears can have a longer length.

 libkohnz
 ========

-Currently libkohnz only supports fixed huffman, but I plan on adding dyanmic huffman sometime.
+Currently libkohnz only supports fixed huffman, but I plan on adding dynamic huffman sometime.

 The /sample directory in the repository has some exmples how to use libkohnz.
 A simple example here would be sample_01a.c.